General Student Conduct and/or Student Group Conduct Reporting

 Sexual Misconduct/Title IX Reporting

-More about Equal Opportunity and Affirmative Action at the University of Minnesota may be found here
+More about Equal Opportunity and Title IX at the University of Minnesota may be found here

 What happens when you report an incident?